git-steven/git-steven.github.io/_posts/2026-03-29-autonomous-ai-pt1-hitl.md

 **The human users in this system don't make it non-autonomous.
 The curation and governance teams do.**

-Think about it: a fully autonomous AI — say, a large language model trained via reinforcement learning from human feedback — still has humans all over it.
+Think about it: a fully autonomous AI — say, a large language model trained via **Reinforcement Learning from Human Feedback** [3] — still has humans all over it.
 Millions of them.
 Users rating outputs, flagging errors, generating the signal the model learns from.
 Those humans are *in the loop*.
 And yet the system is autonomous, because that feedback flows directly back into training without a mandatory human checkpoint deciding what's trustworthy enough to keep.

 What breaks *our* loop is structural, not incidental.
-It's the two governance gates:
+For this example (see [Problem Domain](#the-problem-domain-matching) below for details), it's two governance gates:

-- The **Data Curation Service** (a HUMAN GATE), which decides which feedback signals are trustworthy enough to enter the training pipeline
+- The **Data Curation** gate, which decides which feedback signals are trustworthy enough to enter the training pipeline
-- The **Model Release Gate** (a HUMAN GATE), which decides which trained models are ready to deploy
+- The **Model Governance** gate, which decides which trained models are ready to deploy

 Remove those two gates and the rest of the system — expert users rating matches, session outcomes accumulating, the pipeline ingesting data — could, in principle, run continuously.
 Add them back, and you have two asynchronous, human-bandwidth-constrained chokepoints that batch and gate everything downstream.